-Co-operation between agencies will assist in ensuring a co-ordinated approach to dealing with, or the prevention or reduction of, anti-social behaviour and the successful resolution of anti-social problems, while having regard to the need to avoid duplication of activities by the housing authority and such other persons in the performance of their respective functions.
+Co-operation between agencies will assist in ensuring a co-ordinated approach to dealing with, or the prevention or reduction of, anti-social behaviour and the successful resolution of anti-social problems.

-3. Definition
+3. DEFINITION

 Anti-social behaviour is defined in the Housing (Miscellaneous Provisions) Act 2014 as either or both of the following: